jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 Set: Deadpool & Friends
 Deadpool’s favorite deep-fried burrito has two different costs to use its super power.
 You must choose which cost to pay – you can’t combine them.
 For example, you couldn’t pay **(Energy)** and **(Intellect)** and then say Chimichanga twice.
 That would be madness.

-# Climb
+## Climb
 Set: Spider-Friends
+Spider-Man and many ofosmic Cubes
+Set: S.H.I.E.L.D. vs. Hydra
-Spider-Man and many of his friends and foes are great at climbing up buildings.
+Hydra hias friends and foes are great at climbing up buildings.
 In the game, this lets them get an advantage before the fighting starts: At the start of your Main Phase, you may exhaust a location on your side to put a +1/+1 counter on your character with Climb.
 A character can only climb one location per turn and the same location can’t be climbed by more than one character.
 (You exhaust the location to show that it’s been climbed.)
 So if you have two locations but three climbers, one of them is out of luck.
 During your Recovery Phase your exhausted locations will ready the same time your characters do.

 # Cloak
 Set: The Utopia Battles
-**Darkforce Channeling**
+**Darkforce Channelour different Cosmic Cubes under their control.
+However, each one has a different Super Power using a different Power Symbol.

+## Daken
+Set: Brotherhood of Mutants
+**Pheromone Control**
+Daken’s **Pheromone Control** power takes away enemy characters’ powers while they’re in melee combat with him.
+This will prevent triggered powers like **Shringk**
 **Darkforce Channeling** affects all characters, including ones that appear on your side

 **Shifting Loyalties**